There are some fantastic beaches for snorkeling, relaxing and enjoying all that the coastal life has to offer in Greece.

 At Santorini and Mykonos, you’ll find plenty of tourists day tripping off of their cruise line vacations.
 Paros is part of the same island group, but without all the tourists.
 Here is where you’ll find Kolymbithres Beach.
 It is really a series of secluded coves all sitting in the shadows of granite rock formations.
 If you don’t like the cove that you “land on,” then take a trek to find another one.
 You won’t be disappointed.
 You also won’t be disappointed stopping at one of the beachside restaurants where the catch of the day should really be called, “catch of just a few hours ago.”

 Sometimes called Shinyria, this is a small section of soft sand and pebbles where crystal blue waters await.
 With a little exploring, you’ll find that wildlife thrives in and out of the waters around Skinaria.
 Along with the great snorkeling areas in the water, there are all kinds of tidal pools that spring up along the shores.
 That’s great for kids to play and explore.

 Out on the seabed, you’ll probably be swimming alongside morays, octopus and all kinds of other aquatic life.
 You’re sure to see a lot of scuba divers out there, too.
-There is a tavern for snacks, drinks, sun beds and umbrellas.
+There is a tavern for snacks, drinks, sunbeds, and umbrellas.
 They’ll have everything you need to make your beach outing a comfortable one.

-The issue won’t be whether you’ll experience an amazing snorkeling in Greece.
-You will.
-You just have to pick the beach!
+Now, the issue isn’t whether you’ll experience amazing snorkeling in Greece… You will.